TheSmash/revolance-ui-monitoring/README.md

 A bot (revolance-ui-explorer) explores all the pages of a web app and then produces a JSon report.
-  - At the moment the generated report only contains page, link and buttons parsed.
-  - The retrieved data are a collection of pages.
+  - The report is the list of the application pages with their associated content

 A plugin that aggregate a user defined application and produces a ready to use distribution.
   - Usefull for an execution of the bot through the command line interface